 On the left-right economic scale Labour MPs and their voters are reasonably well aligned, with their activists only somewhat further to the left.
 Amongst Conservatives, however, MPs are significantly to the right of members and activists who themselves are to the right of Conservative voters.
 Indeed, on four out of the five questions used to construct the economic scale Conservative voters have more in common with every part of the Labour ‘bloc’ then they are to Conservative MPs or activists.
 Only on whether the state should redistribute from the better off to the less well-off are Conservative voters better aligned with the party the vote for.
 (Labour voters, while somewhat more supportive than the average voter, are also less enthusiastic for this particular measure.
 It should be noted that support for the proposition that, for example, ordinary people do not get their fair share of the nation’s wealth, does not imply consent for state action to produce a different outcome.
 This reminds us that, perhaps unhelpfully, the left-right spectrum bundles up views of how the world works with policy questions about how governments should act).

-On social values, both Labour and Conservative MPs and their members are more socially liberal than either of their groups of voters (although, as might be expected, Labour MPs, activists and voters are all more liberal than their Conservatives equivalents).
+On social values, both Labour and Conservative MPs and their members are more socially liberal than either of their groups of voters (although, as might be expected, Labour MPs, activists and voters are all more liberal than their Conservative equivalents).
 In both ‘party blocs’ the MPs are more socially liberal than either their activists or their voters.
 Conservative MPs are significantly more socially liberal than the average voter.
 Although the paper’s focus is on the alignment of the different elements of each party and its voters, it is hard not to draw the conclusion that the political system as a whole, at least as represented by its MPs, is distinctly out of step with the electorate on social values.

-When neither of the major parties really reflects the views of the ‘average’ voter on social issues it is not surprising that many voters express a lack of confidence in the political system.
+At a time when neither of the major parties really reflects the views of the ‘average’ voter on social issues it is perhaps not surprising that many voters express a lack of confidence in the political system.
 Similarly, on economic issues, the average voter is more closely aligned with Labour but there is huge gulf between even 2019 Conservative voters and the Conservative MPs that they elected.
-The picture that emerges is less one of political parties compromising their views to meet the electorate than of voters being forced to compromise their values in order to choose a party.
+The picture that emerges is less one of political parties compromising their views to meet those of the electorate than of voters being forced to compromise their values in order to choose a party.

 The dilemma facing voters is highlighted by the paper’s focus on two key groups of voters: Leavers and Remainers and the 2019 Labour-Tory switchers.
 On the economic axis Remain and Leave voters are only slightly divided, though Remainers sit just to the left and Leavers just to the right of the average voter.
 This makes the average Remainer less radical economically than Labour and the typical Leavers much more radical than Conservative MPs or activists.
 Assessed by social identity Labour emerges much more clearly as the party closest to Remainers and the Conservatives the same for Leavers.